Try this salt, glue and watercolor paint process art activity for a super science and art project with gorgeous results.

 - salt – just ordinary table salt

 - glue – we use a hot glue gun and white school glue.
-We like this glue gun (or try this one if you’re in the US).

 - thick paper, card, or watercolor paper